OMantere/phy/README.md

-### phy
+## phy

 Code and materials related to my Physics studies at Aalto.
-Everything is up for grabs under the MIT license.
+Everything is freely up for grabs under the MIT license.